microsoft/api-guidelines/Guidelines.md

 Internally, services will take a Group Version and map it to the appropriate Major.Minor version.

-The Group Version format is defined as YYYY-MM-DD, for example 2012-12-07 for December 7, 2012.
+The Group Version format is defined as YYYY-MM-DD, for example, 2012-12-07 for December 7, 2012.
 This Date versioning format applies only to Group Versions and SHOULD NOT be used as an alternative to Major.Minor versioning.

 ##### Examples of group versioning